-Gloria Cordes Larson, BA, JD
+Gloria Cordes Larson, BA, Esq.

-Gloria Cordes Larson, JD, joined Bentley University as its president in July 2007 after a prestigious career as an attorney, public policy expert, and business leader.
+Gloria Cordes Larson, Esq., joined Bentley University as its president in July 2007 after a prestigious career as an attorney, public policy expert, and business leader.
 She was drawn to the Boston area business school because of its approach to redefining business education -- by integrating a business curriculum with the arts and sciences.

 Before joining Bentley, Larson was widely recognized for her significant influence in economic policy at the state and federal level.
 She was co-chair of the Government Strategies Group at Foley Hoag LLP, prior to joining the university, and worked in the public sector before that serving as secretary of Economic Affairs under Massachusetts Governor William Weld and deputy director of Consumer Protection at the Federal Trade Commission.